avakanski/A-Deep-Learning-Framework-for-Assessing-Physical-Rehabilitation-Exercises/README.md

 * Autoencoder - distance functions on reduced-dimensionality data using an autoencoder neural network.
 * No Dimensionality Reduction - distance functions on full-body data (117 dimensions).

-Please see the ReadMe file in the repository for a complete list and brief descriptions of all files.
+Please see the List of Files and Functions document for a complete list and brief descriptions of all files in the repository.

 # License
 MIT License